Cai Xukun

 Cai Xukun (born August 2, 1998), also known by the mononym Kun (stylized as KUN), is a Chinese singer-songwriter and actor.
-After participating in the first and second seasons of the Chinese reality show Super Idol, he joined as a member of SWIN and its sub-unit SWIN-S in 2016.
-He rose to fame in 2018 with iQiyi's talent show Idol Producer, where he finished first and formed the temporary boy group Nine Percent, before pursuing a solo career.
-He was a cast member of variety show Keep Running from 2020 to 2022.
+After participating in the first and second seasons of the Chinese reality show Super Idol, he joined boy group SWIN and its sub-unit SWIN-S in 2016.
+He rose to fame in 2018 with iQIYI's talent show Idol Producer, where he finished first and formed the temporary boy group Nine Percent, before pursuing a solo career.
+He was a cast member of the variety show Keep Running from 2020 to 2022.

 Early life

 Kun was born on August 2, 1998, in Wenzhou, Zhejiang.
-He partially spent his childhood in Huaihua, Hunan with his grandparents, and grew up in Shenzhen, Guangdong.
-During his time in elementary school, he was chosen to be the principal's assistant and student union's president, and partook in various essay writing competitions.
+He spent part of his childhood in Huaihua, Hunan with his grandparents, and grew up in Shenzhen, Guangdong.
+During his time in elementary school, he was chosen to be the principal's assistant and student union's president, and participated in various essay writing competitions.
 Kun was also selected as a candidate for TFBoys, but decided to focus on his schooling as his parents thought that he was too young to join the entertainment industry.
-After graduating from elementary school, he moved to Shenzhen to complete middle school at Shenzhen Nanshan Foreign Language School (formerly known as Shenzhen Nanshan Second Experimental High School).
-Around the age of 16, he studied at Grace Brethren High School in Simi Valley, California, United States.
+After graduating from elementary school, he moved to Shenzhen to complete middle school at Shenzhen Nanshan Foreign Language School (formerly Shenzhen Nanshan Second Experimental High School).

 Career

 2012–2014: Start of career

-In April 2012, Kun participated in Hunan TV's variety show Up Young! and ended up in the national top 200, which allowed him to enter the stage.
+In April 2012, Kun participated in Hunan TV's variety show Up Young! and ranked in the national top 200, which allowed him to enter the stage.
 In August of that year, Kun began his acting career, playing the role of Du Yu Feng's teenage version (portrayed by Lee Joon-hyuk) in Half a Fairytale.
-After that he also played the role of Xixi in Hunan TV's television series 女刑警李春春 (Female Criminal-Police Officer Li ChunChun).
+After that, he also played the role of Xixi in Hunan TV's television series Female Criminal-Police Officer Li Chunchun.
 In 2014, he played the teenage version of Huo Ke (portrayed by He Jiong) in Lock Me Up, Tie Him Down.